quadriga-dk/quadriga-schema/README.md

 ### Diagrams

-You can find an approximation of the schema in the form of UML class diagrams in `./diagrams/`.
+You can find an approximation of the schema in the form of UML class diagrams <a href="https://quadriga-dk.github.io/quadriga-schema/diagrams/" target="_blank">here</a>.

 To rebuild the diagrams make sure [PlantUML](https://plantuml.com) is installed and run `./build-diagrams.sh`.